rockymiss/kitchennippers/README.md

 Remote repository used: GitHub

 Steps followed:
-- A new public repository was created using GitHub
+- I created a new public repository on GitHub using the Code Institute template.
-- A workspace was created and I started coding on GitPod
+- I then created a workspace and started coding on GitPod.
 - Pages were created along with assets folders and css style file.
 - As I worked I previewed changes using ports to open the browser.
 - To save my work safely I continued to use the terminal consistently by using:
-    - git add .
+    - <strong>git add .</strong> to add work to git
-    - git commit -m""
+    - <strong>git commit -m""</strong> to commit the work
-    - git push
+    - <strong>git push</strong> to update work to GitHub

 ### Deployment

+I used GitHub to deploy the site by:

+- Selecting the repository.
+- Click on settings.
+- Scroll down to GitHub pages and open that page.
+- Select main branch and click save.

-I used GitHub to deploy the site through settings and GitHub pages.
-The main branch was used as the source.
-The website is published on GitHub and the link is provided above.
+The website is published on GitHub and the link is provided in that section.